dw-data/csv-to-hexbin/README.md

 # Fire Hexbin Maker

-**Disclaimer:** This README was written by an AI agent.
-While I've done my best to accurately describe the tool, please verify any technical details independently.

 ## What is Fire Hexbin Maker?

-Fire Hexbin Maker is a web-based tool that converts point data (like fire locations) into hexagonal grid visualizations.
+Fire Hexbin Maker is a _vibe-coded_ web-based tool that converts point data (like fire locations) into hexagonal grid visualizations.

+Please, check your outputs.
+You know those LLMs can never be trusted.

 ## How it Works

+**Disclaimer:** This description was written by an AI agent and revised by me.
+While I've done my best to filter out hallucinations, please verify any technical details independently.

 ### 1. Upload Your Data
 - Upload a CSV file containing latitude and longitude coordinates